Manhattan House: New York Life ownership

 To reduce congestion, the city government reversed the directions of 65th and 66th Streets outside the building in 1956.
 Through traffic on 66th Street began traveling westbound, but the service road in front of Manhattan House still carried eastbound traffic.
 New York Life extended the service road to cover the entire block, making that segment of 66th Street a two-way road, and installed two U-turns in the median to allow westbound vehicles to access the building's service road.
 New York Life leased the building's garage to Mayer Brothers Parking System in 1961.
 After the New York State Legislature passed the Rent Stabilization Law of 1969, all the apartments were protected by rent regulation or rent control.
 Manhattan House remained an upscale development in the 1970s; at the time, the average monthly rent was $1,000, and the building employed 132 people.
-The New York Observer reported that one potential resident during the 1970s, a producer for NBC "recalled wearing white gloves to the interview and answering questions about her parents’ background despite having long established her own career—and a years-long wait list".
+The New York Observer reported that one potential resident during the 1970s, a producer for NBC "recalled wearing white gloves to the interview and answering questions about her parents' background despite having long established her own career—and a years-long wait list".

 In 1982, New York Life began replacing the building's original casement windows with double-hung sash windows.
 New York Life officials said they were replacing all 6,800 windows to save energy and to prevent them from unintentionally opening due to high winds.
 As early as 1996, architect and writer Robert A. M. Stern had suggested that Manhattan House was a viable candidate for official landmark status.
 Local civic group Friends of the Upper East Side Historic Districts began advocating for the LPC to designate Manhattan House, as well as two other post–World War II structures on the Upper East Side, as official city landmarks in 2002.
 At the time, a spokesperson for the group said the three buildings' modern-style designs "did want to stand out.
 That is what made people hate it.
 But it is an important part of our collective history."

 Sale and condominium conversion

-By mid-2005, New York Life was planning to sell Manhattan House for as much as $600 million, amid an increase in real-estate prices during the 2000s United States housing bubble.
+By mid-2005, New York Life was planning to sell Manhattan House for as much as $600 million amid an increase in real-estate prices during the 2000s United States housing bubble.
 The company reportedly received offers from investors such as Yair Levy and RFR Holding.
 Around October 21, 2005, New York Life sold Manhattan House to developer N. Richard Kalikow and investor Jeremiah W. O'Connor Jr. for $623 million or $625 million.
-This amounted to approximately $1.072 million per apartment, the highest per-unit price ever paid for a rental apartment building in Manhattan.
+This amounted to approximately $1.072 million per apartment, then the highest per-unit price ever paid for a rental apartment building in Manhattan.
 At the time, about half of the building's tenants were protected by rent regulation or rent control and paid $1,800 per month.
-The remaining residents were paying market rate rents of up to $20,000 per month; their units had been deregulated because their monthly rent had increased to above $2,000.
+The remaining residents were paying market rates of up to $20,000 per month; their units had been deregulated because their pre-existing monthly rent had been over the then rent control threshold of $2,000.